-Is a Prebuilt Office Rental a Good Option?
+Is a Pre Built Office Rental a Good Option?

 Construction is Negotiable

-Assuming the tenant signs a lease term of at least five years (so the landlord has sufficient time to amortize the cost), the landlord will often modify an existing space, or if necessary, rebuild it.
+Assuming the tenant signs a lease term of at least five years (so the landlord has sufficient time to amortize the cost), the landlord will often modify an existing space or, if necessary, rebuild it.

-Some Landlords Prefer to Avoid Construction
+For Specialized Spaces, Landlords May Prefer to Avoid Construction

-Real Estate Professionals Know Which Landlords Will Build
+Real Estate Professionals Know Where to Look

 Thousands of commercial landlords call New York City home.
 Some are tenant friendly; they will build for you.
 Some will not.